LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Introduction

-We gather 30 videos from Davis dataset~\citep{pont20172017} and Pexels~\citep{pexels} attached with source and editing prompts for empirical studies following~\citep{qi2023fatezero,zhao2023controlvideo}.
-We compare LOVECon against competitive ControlNet-based baselines~\citep{khachatryan2023text2video,zhang2023controlvideo,zhao2023controlvideo}.
-We report metrics defined with CLIP~\citep{radford2021learning} and from user studies.
+Following similar evaluation methods in previous works~\cite{qi2023fatezero,zhao2023controlvideo}, We gather videos from Davis dataset~\cite{pont20172017} and in-the-wild videos~\cite{pexels} attached with source and editing prompts and divide them into three equal groups based on task types for empirical studies.
+We compare LOVECon against competitive ControlNet-based baselines~\cite{khachatryan2023text2video,zhang2023controlvideo,zhao2023controlvideo}.
+We report metrics defined with CLIP~\cite{radford2021learning} and from user studies.
 We observe LOVECon outperforms in both aspects of frame consistency and structural similarity with the original video.
-Besides, our method can edit long videos of up to 128 frames, delivering a smoother transition between frames compared to the baselines.
+Besides, our method can edit long videos comprising hundreds of frames, delivering a smoother transition between frames compared to the baselines.